Best practices for all isolation architectures

 The following scenarios must be explicitly monitored and investigated:

-Suspicious activity - All Azure AD risk events should be monitored for suspicious activity.
+Suspicious activity - All Microsoft Entra risk events should be monitored for suspicious activity.
 All tenants should define the network named locations to avoid noisy detections on location-based signals.
-Azure AD Identity Protection is natively integrated with Azure Security Center.
+Microsoft Entra ID Protection is natively integrated with Azure Security Center.
 It's recommended that any risk detection investigation includes all the environments the identity is provisioned (for example, if a human identity has an active risk detection in the corporate tenant, the team operating the customer facing tenant should also investigate the activity of the corresponding account in that environment).

 User entity behavioral analytics (UEBA) alerts - UEBA should be used to get insightful information based on anomaly detection.
 Microsoft Microsoft 365 Defender for Cloud Apps provides UEBA in the cloud.
 Customers can integrate on-premises UEBA from Microsoft Microsoft 365 Defender for Identity.
-MCAS reads signals from Azure AD Identity Protection.
+MCAS reads signals from Microsoft Entra ID Protection.

 Any updates on group memberships